-- LGFA committed to reducing its carbon footprint. - Achieved Toitū carbonzero certification in June 2021 - Target of reducing own greenhouse gas emissions by at least 30% by 2030 (relative to 2018/19) - 60% reduction in paper usage in three years to June 2021 - Annual donation to Kauri 2000 Trust in excess of value of our calculated carbon footprint. - Appointment of Head of Sustainability in April 2021. - Sustainability Committee established. - Establishment of a GSS lending program to member councils. - > Financial incentive for councils to borrow against sustainable projects (discounted lending margin) - Two councils have borrowed under GSS loan programme - Wellington City Council for Takina, Wellington Convention and Events Centre - Greater Wellington Regional Council for flood protection work on RiverLink project - Once councils have borrowed under the GSS lending program, LGFA can then consider issuing GSS bonds against the pool of those assets - ☐ Consideration given to investments within our Liquid Asset Portfolio exclusions apply.
+- LGFA committed to reducing its carbon footprint. - Achieved Toitū carbonzero certification in June 2021 - Target of reducing own greenhouse gas emissions by at least 30% by 2030 (relative to 2018/19) - ➤ 60% reduction in paper usage in three years to June 2021 - Annual donation to Kauri 2000 Trust in excess of value of our calculated carbon footprint. - Resourcing - ☐ Appointment of Head of Sustainability in April 2021. - ☐ Sustainability Committee established. - Establishment of a GSS lending program to member councils. - Financial incentive for councils to borrow against sustainable projects (discounted lending margin) - Two councils have borrowed under GSS loan programme - Once councils have borrowed under the GSS lending program, LGFA can then consider issuing GSS bonds against the pool of those assets - ☐ Consideration given to investments within our Liquid Asset Portfolio exclusions apply.